University of Wisconsin Stout | Wisconsin's Polytechnic University

 Get Your Hands on Your Future

 Adds after seven days or drops after fourteen days can only be processed via Program Card returned to the Registrations and Records Office.
+Students not on campus and distance education students can complete this process by email.
+Click here for details.

 Adds after the session begins or drops seven days after the course begins require a Program Card returned to the Registrations and Records Office to process.
+Students not on campus and distance education students can complete this process by email.
+Click here for details.

 Courses may be added or dropped online up until the day before the class starts.